b0ck/mpd_web_gui/README.md

 ## What is working
 * A very simple three pane music library (artists > albums > songs)
 * Play a song with a click on the play arrow
-* A status bar showing the current song (refreshes every 1s)
+* A status bar showing the current song (refreshes on song play/pause)
 * Pause/resume a song from the status bar

 ## What needs to be done